 The Silence of the Lambs (1991)

 The Silence of the Lambs is the second entry in Thomas Harris’s classic Hannibal Lecter series.
 Deranged murderer Buffalo Bill captures a senator’s daughter, and FBI recruit Clarice Starling is tasked with solving the case.
 But she’ll need to gain the trust of an infamous serial killer to save the day.
+If you love reading about FBI profilers hunting demented madmen, you’ll enjoy Mind of a Killer.

 The Clovehitch Killer (2018)